emirabayer/jetson-nano-pose-estimation/README.md

 ## Appendix: Decreasing The Size of COCO Validation Set

-In order to work with the images in the COCO dataset with pose keypoints already annotated, the official dataset needs to be shrinked. will create a new folder named `val2017_pose_only` containing only the images with person keypoint annotations.
+To shrink the COCO dataset down to only images with person keypoint annotations, run the `filter_coco.py` script.
+It will create a new folder named `val2017_pose_only` containing just the filtered images.